Get the gears clicking - XState & Vue

 })

-That is useful when we want to display a button only if the action is available in the current state.
+This is useful for displaying a button only when the action is available in the current state.

 const stateCanToggle = computed(() => {